kalviumcommunity/S54_Rajashree_Capstone_Expense_Tracker/README.md

 ### Additional Feature:

-- **User-Generated Data:** OneTrack empowers users to input their own financial data, providing a personalized touch to their expense tracking.
+- **User-Generated Data:** CashTrackrr empowers users to input their own financial data, providing a personalized touch to their expense tracking.
 Users can tailor the app to their specific needs, enhancing its adaptability.

-## Why OneTrack:
+## Why CashTrackrr:

-- **User-Friendly Interface:** OneTrack offers an intuitive interface for easy navigation, ensuring accessibility for users of all backgrounds.
+- **User-Friendly Interface:** CashTrackrr offers an intuitive interface for easy navigation, ensuring accessibility for users of all backgrounds.
-- **Comprehensive Solution:** Whether managing personal finances or overseeing business transactions, OneTrack provides an all-encompassing solution.
+- **Comprehensive Solution:** Whether managing personal finances or overseeing business transactions, CashTrackrr provides an all-encompassing solution.
-- **Data Security:** With robust security measures, users can trust OneTrack to keep their financial information safe and confidential.
+- **Data Security:** With robust security measures, users can trust CashTrackrr to keep their financial information safe and confidential.
-- **Versatility:** OneTrack adapts to individual preferences, allowing users to add their own data and tailor the app to their unique financial needs.
+- **Versatility:** CashTrackrr adapts to individual preferences, allowing users to add their own data and tailor the app to their unique financial needs.

 ## Target Audience:

-OneTrack caters to individuals seeking a comprehensive yet user-friendly solution to manage both personal and business expenses.
+CashTrackrr caters to individuals seeking a comprehensive yet user-friendly solution to manage both personal and business expenses.
 It is suitable for freelancers, small business owners, and anyone looking to simplify their financial tracking.

 ## Deployed link: